ashwini06/seqkit/misc/Documentation.md

 <a name="postqc"/></a>
 ### Post-QC for analysis

-DeepTools provides number of quality metrics and provides an estimate for assessing the quality of ChIP.
-Incoporated _bamcompare_, _computeMatrix_, _plotHeatmap_, _plotCorrelation_, _plotFingerprint_ functions from [*deepTools*](http://deeptools.readthedocs.io/en/latest/content/list_of_tools.html), which gives the idea about the chip enrichment signals, distribution of reads across genes, correlation between samples and whether ChIP experiment worked or not.
+[*DeepTools*] (http://deeptools.readthedocs.io/en/latest/content/list_of_tools.html) provides number of quality metrics and provides an estimate for assessing the quality of ChIP.
+Incoporated _bamcompare_, _computeMatrix_, _plotHeatmap_, _plotCorrelation_, _plotFingerprint_ functions, which gives the idea about the chip enrichment signals, distribution of reads across genes, correlation between samples and whether ChIP experiment worked or not.

 **Command-line**